Table of Contents

 After the breakfast leave for Sigiriya, En-route visits Dambulla cave temple and Sigiriya rock.

-EXPLORING DAMBULLA TEMPLE ON THE CULTURAL TRIANGLE TOUR
+EXPLORING DAMBULLA TEMPLE ON THE CULTURAL TRIANGLE CITY TOUR

 Dambulla cave temple is the first tourist attraction to visit on this 3 days Sri Lanka tour.
 Usually, the tourist visits it before heading to the hotel in Sigiriya.